lironbdolah/reddify/README.md

  - secret id
  - set up a redirect URL

-2. To get the Spotify token, create an app in [Reddit prefernces](https://www.reddit.com/prefs/apps/), and retrive your:
+2. To get the Reddit token, create an app in [Reddit prefernces](https://www.reddit.com/prefs/apps/), and retrive your:
 - client id
 - client_secret
 - user agent